-The FAMCO MLP team is dedicated to managing Master Limited Partnerships (MLPs) and energy infrastructure strategies for open and closed-end mutual funds, public and corporate pension plans, endowments and foundations and private wealth individuals.
-FAMCO MLP’s core philosophy is that investment decisions should always be guided by a disciplined, risk-aware strategy that seeks to add value in all market environments.
-This philosophy has served the FAMCO MLP team well as it has navigated through MLP cycles since 1995.
-FAMCO MLP is a division of Advisory Research, Inc. (“ARI”), a wholly owned subsidiary of Piper Jaffray Companies (“PJC”).
-In 2012, the FAMCO MLP team and its business was transferred from Fiduciary Asset Management Inc. to its affiliated investment adviser, Advisory Research, Inc.
+The Advisory Research MLP & Energy Infrastructure team (formerly FAMCO MLP) is dedicated to managing Master Limited Partnerships (MLPs) and energy infrastructure strategies for open and closed-end mutual funds, public and corporate pension plans, endowments and foundations and private wealth individuals.
+The MLP team’s core philosophy is that investment decisions should always be guided by a disciplined, risk-aware strategy that seeks to add value in all market environments.
+This philosophy has served the MLP team well as it has navigated through MLP cycles since 1995.
+Advisory Research, Inc. ("ARI") is a wholly owned subsidiary of Piper Jaffray Companies ("PJC").

 James J. Cunnane Jr., CFA | Managing Director, Chief Investment Officer

-Mr. Cunnane is the Managing Director and Chief Investment Officer of FAMCO MLP.
+Jim Cunnane, with 21 years of investment experience, is Managing Director and Chief Investment Officer of the Advisory Research MLP & Energy Infrastructure team (formerly FAMCO MLP).
 He oversees the firm’s MLP and energy infrastructure product lines and chairs the Risk Management Committee.
-He joined the FAMCO MLP team in 1996 and currently serves as a portfolio manager for three publicly traded closed-end mutual funds: the Fiduciary/Claymore MLP Opportunity Fund, the MLP & Strategic Equity Fund, Inc. and the Nuveen Energy MLP Total Return Fund.
-He also serves as a portfolio manager for the FAMCO MLP & Energy Income Fund, an open-end mutual fund, as well as a privately offered open-end mutual fund.
+He joined the MLP team in 1996 and currently serves as a portfolio manager for two publicly traded closed-end mutual funds: the Fiduciary/Claymore MLP Opportunity Fund and the Nuveen Energy MLP Total Return Fund.
+He also serves as a portfolio manager for the Advisory Research MLP & Energy Income Fund, an open-end mutual fund, as well as a privately offered open-end mutual fund.
 Mr. Cunnane holds a B.S. in finance from Indiana University and is a Chartered Financial Analyst (CFA) charterholder.
 He serves on the finance council and investment committee of the Archdiocese of St. Louis and on the Board of Directors of St. Patrick’s Center.

 Quinn T. Kiley | Managing Director, Senior Portfolio Manager

-Mr. Kiley is the Managing Director and Senior Portfolio Manager of FAMCO MLP and his responsibilities include portfolio management of various energy infrastructure assets and oversight of the energy infrastructure research process.
-He joined the FAMCO MLP team in 2005.
-Mr. Kiley serves as a portfolio manager for three publicly traded closed-end mutual funds: the Fiduciary/Claymore MLP Opportunity Fund, the MLP & Strategic Equity Fund, Inc. and the Nuveen Energy MLP Total Return Fund.
-He also serves as a portfolio manager for the FAMCO MLP & Energy Income Fund, an open-end mutual fund, as well as a privately offered open-end mutual fund.
-Prior to joining the FAMCO MLP team, Mr. Kiley served as Vice President of Corporate & Investment Banking at Banc of America Securities in New York.
+Quinn Kiley, with 13 years of investment experience, is Managing Director and Senior Portfolio Manager of the Advisory Research MLP & Energy Infrastructure team (formerly FAMCO MLP) and his responsibilities include portfolio management of various energy infrastructure assets and oversight of the energy infrastructure research process.
+He joined the MLP team in 2005.
+Mr. Kiley serves as a portfolio manager for two publicly traded closed-end mutual funds: the Fiduciary/Claymore MLP Opportunity Fund and the Nuveen Energy MLP Total Return Fund.
+He also serves as a portfolio manager for the Advisory Research MLP & Energy Income Fund, an open-end mutual fund, as well as a privately offered open-end mutual fund.
+Prior to joining the MLP team, Mr. Kiley served as Vice President of Corporate & Investment Banking at Banc of America Securities in New York.
 He was responsible for executing strategic advisory and financing transactions for clients in the Energy & Power sectors.
 Mr. Kiley holds a B.S. with Honors in Geology from Washington & Lee University, a M.S. in Geology from the University of Montana, a Juris Doctorate from Indiana University School of Law, and a M.B.A. from the Kelley School of Business at Indiana University.
 Mr. Kiley has been admitted to the New York State Bar.

-Mr. Adams is responsible for performing quantitative and qualitative research and analysis for Master Limited Partnership (MLP) portfolios.
-Prior to joining the FAMCO MLP team in 2004, Mr. Adams was a vice president in the Research Department at Banc of America Capital Management, specializing in the integrated oils, oil field services, oil and natural gas exploration, and refining and marketing industries.
+Bill Adams, with 32 years of investment experience, is responsible for performing quantitative and qualitative research and analysis for MLP and energy infrastructure portfolios.
+Prior to joining the Advisory Research MLP & Energy Infrastructure team (formerly FAMCO MLP) in 2004, Mr. Adams was a vice president in the Research Department at Banc of America Capital Management, specializing in the integrated oils, oil field services, oil and natural gas exploration, and refining and marketing industries.
 His previous coverage includes utilities, leisure, transportation, paper and forest products, and building industries.
-Mr. Adams received his B.S.B.A. and M.B.A. with a focus in finance from Washington University in St. Louis.
+Mr. Adams holds a B.S.B.A. and an M.B.A. with a focus in finance from Washington University in St. Louis.
 Mr. Adams is a Chartered Financial Analyst (CFA) charterholder and member of the St. Louis Society of Financial Analysts.

-Mr. Westrich is responsible for performing quantitative and qualitative research and analysis for Master Limited Partnership (MLP) portfolios.
-He joined the FAMCO MLP team in September of 2008.
+Greg Westrich, with 7 years of investment experience, is responsible for performing quantitative and qualitative research and analysis for the MLP and energy infrastructure portfolios.
+He joined the Advisory Research MLP & Energy Infrastructure team (formerly FAMCO MLP) in September of 2008.
 Mr. Westrich served as an investment banking analyst in the Energy & Power group at A.G.
 Edwards & Sons, Inc. and Wachovia Capital Markets, LLC, focusing on equity capital markets transactions for master limited partnerships and exploration & production companies.
-In May 2006, he earned his B.S.B.A. with concentrations in Economics, Finance and Real Estate from the Robert J. Trulaske, Sr. College of Business at the University of Missouri.
+Mr. Westrich holds a B.S.B.A. with concentrations in Economics, Finance and Real Estate from the Robert J. Trulaske, Sr. College of Business at the University of Missouri.